 - the activity or activities which will be undertaken by the Canadian corporation;

 - other clauses and specific information that the shareholders want to mention.

-The corporate minute book of a Canadian corporation
+The corporate minute book of a Canadian corporation in 2024

 Once the certificate of registration of the corporation has been received, the next step is to determine and organize the structure of the company.
 We mention that the organization of the corporation involves written documents which are kept in a corporate minute book.
 Such documents are prepared and presented in a meeting held by the stockholders and the managers of the corporation.